 My Friends from around the world thus far :

-and my home, The United States of America...
+and my home, The Great Free State of Idaho...

 If your home is not listed here please e-mail us and tell us where you're from...